masayukig/openstack-health-docker/README.rst

 .. note::

-   Currently, db container is not supported yet.
-So, this command connects to the existing upstream database by default.
    If you want to change the behavior, configure the `openstack-health.conf` in `api/etc` directory.